Do I need to apply for admission to the College before I apply for financial aid?

 I am separated from my spouse now.
 How do I file for financial aid?

-As of the day you are completing the FAFSA, your marital status would be seperated.
+As of the day you are completing the FAFSA, your marital status would be separated.
 If a joint tax return was filed, you will need to submit that with copies of your W2 forms.
 If you become separated after filing the FAFSA, please check with our office about correcting the information.

 I applied for financial aid at a different school, but now I want to attend KCC.
 What do I do?